Parkinson’s

 One clear risk factor for Parkinson’s is age.
 Although most people with Parkinson’s first develop the disease at about age 60, about 5 to 10 percent of people with Parkinson’s have “early-onset” disease, which begins before the age of 50.
 Early-onset forms of Parkinson’s are often, but not always, inherited, and some forms have been linked to specific gene mutations.

-Parkinson’s Disease Programs Overview
+Overview of Parkinson’s Disease Programs